Written by Johnny Papan

 “I wanted to pick a song that would translate well into the style we play,” says Insipid. “‘O Come All Ye Faithful’ really fit the bill.
 Honestly, once you strip down traditional Christmas carols, they are mostly three-chord punk songs anyway.”

-A Pop-Punk Christmas Carol aims to be a go-to gift for the punk rocker in your life.
+A Gutter Pop Christmas Carol aims to be a go-to gift for the punk rocker in your life.
 It’s perfect for Christmas parties or listening to while gathered by the yuletide.
 If you’ve been a good little punk this year, maybe Santa will put a copy underneath your Christmas tree.

-As for the Tarleks, aside from their very own copy of A Pop-Punk Christmas Carol, Insipid says the band hopes Santa will give them white belts, white shoes and plaid jackets for Christmas.
+As for the Tarleks, aside from their very own copy of A Gutter Pop Christmas Carol, Insipid says the band hopes Santa will give them white belts, white shoes and plaid jackets for Christmas.
 Insipid is confident the Tarleks made it on Santa’s nice list:

 “The three of us are too busy on sales calls to get into too much trouble, but there are some things that show up on MY naughty list.
 Billy is on the naughty list for refusing to wear his plaid jacket when we play, and for trying to sneak double kick into our pop songs.
 Numbnuts is on the naughty list for not paying attention when he’s drunk, meaning he never pays attention."